Learn About Cold-Hardy Palm Trees

 Windmill Palm

 Windmill palms grow well in USDA zones 7-10 and prefer partial shade.
-Their slow growth rate makes them ideal for small spaces; they can grow up to 40 ft in height but take many years to ge there.
+Their slow growth rate makes them ideal for small spaces; they can grow up to 40 ft in height but take many years to get there.

 Saw Palmetto